David Goffin: 2017: Top 10, ATP Finals runner-up, Davis Cup final

-2018: Masters 1000 semifinal and two quarterfinals
+2018: ATP 1000 semifinal

 Goffin started the season at the Australian Open but was upset in the second round by Julien Benneteau.
-He rebounded from this disappointing start to the year by winning both of his singles rubbers against Attila Balazs and Márton Fucsovics to help Belgium win its Davis Cup World Group first round tie against Hungary and set up a quarterfinal matchup against the United States.
+He rebounded from this disappointing start to the year by winning both of his singles rubbers against Attila Balázs and Márton Fucsovics to help Belgium win its Davis Cup World Group first round tie against Hungary and set up a quarterfinal matchup against the United States.
 Goffin then reached back-to-back semifinals at the Open Sud de France and the Rotterdam Open, where he lost to Richard Gasquet and Grigor Dimitrov, respectively.
 In Rotterdam, Goffin was forced to retire from his semifinal match against Dimitrov after a ball ricocheted off his racquet and hit him in the left eye.
 Due to swelling caused by the injury, Goffin withdrew from the Marseille Open, where he would have been the top seed.
 Two weeks later he also had to withdraw from Indian Wells.
 Goffin made his comeback in Miami, but was eliminated by João Sousa in his first match, having won only a game.
 After the Miami Open he had to return to Belgium to check his eye.
 Because of this check-up he wasn't able to participate in the World Group quarterfinals against the United States.
 Belgium lost by 4 rubbers to 0.

 He reached the quarterfinals of the Monte Carlo Masters, where he lost to Grigor Dimitrov.
 He then competed at Barcelona, where he reached the semifinals, falling to eventual champion Rafael Nadal.
 At Rome, he reached the quarterfinals where he lost to defending champion Alexander Zverev.
 At the 2018 French Open, he reached the fourth round before losing to Marco Cecchinato, who went on to upset Novak Djokovic in the quarterfinals.
 In the grass season, Goffin lost in the first round of both Queen's and Wimbledon.

 At Washington, Goffin reached the quarterfinals where he was defeated by Stefanos Tsitsipas.
 He lost in the first round of the 2018 Rogers Cup to Milos Raonic.
 He then saw a good performance at the Cincinnati Masters, defeating sixth seed Kevin Anderson and fourth seed Juan Martín del Potro on his way to the semifinals facing Roger Federer, where he was forced to retire due to injury after losing the first set tiebreak.
 At the 2018 US Open, he matched his 2017 performance, reaching the fourth round where he lost to Marin Čilić in straight sets.
 He had to end his season after a loss to Andy Murray in the Shenzhen Open in September because of pain in his elbow.